 Rohan is aged 45 and his father is aged 65 years.
-Rohan has taken a medical cover for himself and his father in respect of which he pays insurance of Rs.
+Rohan has taken a medical cover for himself and his father for which he pays an insurance of Rs.
 30,000 and Rs 25,000 respectively.
 What would be the maximum amount he can claim by way of a deduction under Section 80D?

-In respect of the policy taken for his father, who is a senior citizen, he can claim Rs 25,000.
-Therefore, the total deduction he can claim for the year is Rs 50,000.
+As for the policy taken for his father, who is a senior citizen, Rohan can claim Rs 25,000.
+Therefore, the total deduction that he can claim for the year is Rs 50,000.

-A HUF can claim a deduction under section 80D in respect of mediclaim taken for any of the members of the HUF.
-This deduction would be RS 25,000 if the member insured is less than 60 years and would be Rs 30,000(increased to Rs 50,000 in Budget 2018) if the insured is 60 years of age or more.
+A HUF can claim a deduction under section 80D for a mediclaim taken for any of the members of the HUF.
+This deduction will be Rs 25,000 if the member insured is less than 60 years, and will be Rs 30,000(increased to Rs 50,000 in Budget 2018) if the insured is 60 years of age or more.

 3. Preventive Health Check-up

-Example 1: Rahul has paid a health insurance premium of Rs 23,000 to insure the health of his wife and dependent children in the financial year 2017-18.
-He also got health check-up done for himself and paid Rs 5,000.
+Example 1: Rahul has paid a health insurance premium of Rs 23,000 for the insurance of the health of his wife and dependent children in the financial year 2017-18.
+He also got a health check-up done for himself and paid Rs 5,000.

 Rahul can claim a maximum deduction of Rs 25,000 under Section 80D of the Income Tax Act.
-Rs 23,000 has been allowed towards insurance premium paid and Rs 2,000 has been allowed on health check-up.
+Rs 23,000 has been allowed towards insurance premium paid, and Rs 2,000 has been allowed for a health check-up.
 The deduction towards preventive health check-up has been restricted to RS 2,000 as the overall deduction cannot exceed Rs 25,000 in this case.

 4. Single Premium Health Insurance Policies

-Budget 2018 has introduced a new provision for claim of deduction in respect of single premium health insurance policies.
-Under the new provision, where a taxpayer has made a lumpsum premium payment in a single year in respect of a policy valid for more than one year, he can claim a deduction equal to the appropriate fraction of the amount, under Section 80D.
+Budget 2018 has introduced a new provision for claim of deduction with regards to single premium health insurance policies.
+Under the new provision, where a taxpayer has made a lumpsum premium payment in a single year for a policy valid for more than one year, he can claim a deduction equal to the appropriate fraction of the amount, under Section 80D.